 - Stay informed about upstream activity.
 The Elk River watershed still hosts industrial operations.
 Community groups like the West Virginia Rivers Coalition track source water quality issues.

-Water Treatment for Charleston Homes
+Home Water Treatment Options for Charleston

 Given the region’s industrial history, many Charleston-area residents have invested in home water treatment.
 Common approaches include: